 A few times every year we award the class with the most sustainable modes of transportation over a period of time with the Golden Sneaker award.
 This will be presented to them during the morning assembly the Thursday after.
 Watch out for announcements about Golden Sneaker competitions in the Thunderbolt and in the morning announcements.

 A formal San Mateo County Golden Sneaker Competition is held during the last week of February and first week of March.

-Last school year for the first time we had bike safety training for our 3rd and 4th grade students – after hearing about safety they cycled along a bicycle concourse to put the learned skills into practical use.
+In 2019 for the first time we had bike safety training for our 3rd and 4th grade students – after hearing about safety they cycled along a bicycle concourse to put the learned skills into practical use.

 You don’t live within walking distance?